adinaamzarescu/Santa-Claus/README.md

     Each child will have an elf that will take care of the gift.
     There are 4 types of elves that can be changed every year:

-    1. YELLOW - gives a child (that haven't received a gift yet) a gift:
+    * YELLOW - gives a child (that haven't received a gift yet) a gift:

-      * chooses the cheapest gift from the preference list
+      	`1. chooses the cheapest gift from the preference list
-      * if there are no gift in teh preference list or if the quantity of the cheapest gift = 0  then this child won't receive a gift
+      	2. if there are no gift in teh preference list or if the quantity of the cheapest gift = 0  then this child won't receive a gift`

-    2. BLACK - decreseas the assignedBudget with 30%
+    * BLACK - decreseas the assignedBudget with 30%

-      * budget -= budget * 30 / 100
+      	`budget -= budget * 30 / 100`

-    3. PINK - adds 30% to the asignedBudget
+    * PINK - adds 30% to the asignedBudget

-      * budget += budget * 30 / 100
+      	`budget += budget * 30 / 100`

-    4. WHITE -  this elf won't do anything
+    * WHITE -  this elf won't do anything

 * giveGift